 If you or your child needs a kidney transplant, you can rely on the experts at University of Missouri Health Care.
-Our kidney transplant program has one of the most experienced kidney transplant teams in the country and uses current, evidence-based treatment and technology to manage patients with kidney failure.
+Our kidney transplant team is one of the most experienced in the country and uses evidence-based treatment and technology to manage patients with kidney failure.

 We offer a full spectrum of kidney care 24/7 to support and guide you and your family during every phase of the transplant process.
 Our team is here to answer your questions and connect you to other resources as needed.
 Our goal is to provide compassionate care and lifelong support to you or your loved one.

 Our transplant surgeons have performed more than 1,000 kidney transplants over the past 40 years.
 In the past five years, our kidney transplant team has significantly reduced the length of hospital stay and decreased the number of complications following a kidney transplant.